mclemcrew/tolvera/docs/gsoc.md

 **Expected Outcomes**:

-- Redesigned particle system with spatial acceleration
+- Redesigned particle system with improved performance
-- Improved species interaction system
-- Comprehensive benchmarking suite
-- Migration guide for existing code
-- Example programs demonstrating scale improvements
+- Thoughtful creative coding APIs for ease of composition with other Tölvera features
-- Performance comparison across platforms
+- Benchmarking test, performance comparison across platforms
+- Update examples to demonstrate new system

 **Required Skills**: